 Students wishing to combine their interests in mathematics with those in computer science, economics, philosophy, or education may pursue joint majors in these areas.
 For those wishing to cap their undergraduate studies with advanced coursework at the master’s degree level, combined BA/MA programs are available in mathematics and statistics.
 The department also offers minor programs in mathematics, mathematical statistics, and statistical methods for students concentrating in other fields.

-The Undergraduate Mathematics Association and a student chapter of the Mathematics Association of America are active groups enriching the department both socially and intellectually.
+Student chapters of the Mathematics Association of America and the Association for Women in Mathematics are active groups enriching the department both socially and intellectually.